dhis2/training-docs/content/design_for_data_use/lg_attributes.md

 Select either one (or both) to review in data entry focusing on the use of attribute categories to disaggregate the data set.

-### Show how attribute categories can be used to visualize data
+## Review how attribute categories can be used to visualize data

 Open the chart "Enrolment by term this and last 3 years" from the EMIS - Primary school dashboard